Josefina Vázquez Mota: 2012 presidential election

-One of her campaign pledges was life sentences for politicians found guilty of corruption related to organized crime, more scholarships for students, and labor-law reforms, which she said would incorporate 400,000 people each year into the formal economy.
+As a candidate, Vázquez Mota advocated for life sentences for politicians found guilty of corruption related to organized crime.
+She supported more scholarships for students, and labor-law reforms, which she said would incorporate 400,000 people each year into the formal economy.
 She also promised to fight discrimination against women.
-She did not come out against the policies of her predecessors, Calderón and Fox. and stated that military personnel should be withdrawn only when the area has a “trustworthy” police force.
-She is also the National Political Advisor (Consejera Política Nacional) of PAN.
+She did not come out against the policies of her predecessors, Calderón and Fox.
+She stated that military personnel should be withdrawn only when the area has a “trustworthy” police force.
+She is also the National Political Advisor (Consejera Política Nacional) of the PAN.

-She placed third in the election, drawing 25.4% of the vote.
+She came in third place in the election with 25.4% of the total vote.

+Post-2012

+Vázquez Mota ran for governor of the State of Mexico in the 2017 election but finished in fourth place in a closely fought race between Delfina Gómez of Morena and the winner, Alfredo del Mazo of a PRI-led coalition.

+She was elected to the Senate from the PAN's national list in the 2018 general election.

+In the 2024 general election she stood for the Chamber of Deputies in the State of Mexico's 18th district (Huixquilucan) but was narrowly defeated by Claudia Sánchez Juárez of the Ecologist Green Party of Mexico (PVEM).